IUCN-UK/iucnredlist/README.md

 # How to contribute

-As an official IUCN-supported library, we can intend to maintain synchronisation with any API changes and updates.
+As an official IUCN-supported library, we intend to maintain synchronisation with any API changes and updates.
 We do, however, welcome contributions from our community of users, be it bug fixes or increased test coverage.